mshagirov/python_tylab/0_Getting_started.md

   ```
   which python
   ```
   location for the new installation of python in `anaconda3` directory, e.g. for python it should print `/Users/USER/anaconda3/bin/python` where `USER` is your user name.
-You can check your user name by entering `echo $USER` in terminal).
+You can check your user name by entering `echo $USER` in terminal.

 [winlogo]: ./images/winlogo.png